trannycyborg/SDx1/src/week2/readme.md

 7 8 9

-We provide the following code to help you understand 2-dimensional arrays:
+The following code is provided to help understand 2-dimensional arrays:
 ```sh
   int[][] myMatrix = new int[3][3]
   myMatrix[0][0] = 1;